 Do you have an art-related release?
 Be sure to send it to the newspaper or TV station’s features desk, not to the transportation reporter.
 The reporter or editor responsible for a subject outside your release’s scope is likely to ignore it.

 While writing great releases is important, you have to cultivate respect and trust with reporters and editors.
 Axia Public Relations can help your company receive positive news coverage.
-Contact us or download our free e-book Learn Media Relations From The Media: What Journalists Want You to Know Before You Contact Them for more tips from the pros.
+Contact us or download our e-book Learn Media Relations From The Media: What Journalists Want You to Know Before You Contact Them for more tips from the pros.

 Featured Image Credit: 123rf.com